-$\label{lem:condition} \begin{tabular}{ll} \{review\ forum\ +"scratch\ remover",\ cpu\ benchmark,\ aeronautical,\\ Free\ cross-stitch\ scenic\ patterns,\ neural\ networks\ tutorial,\\ DMC(digital\ media\ center),\ artificial\ intelligence\ ,\ etc.\ \} \end{tabular}$
+{review forum +"scratch remover", cpu benchmark, aeronautical, Free cross-stitch scenic patterns, neural networks tutorial, DMC(digital media center), artificial intelligence, etc.}

 Then, we used Google to retrieve 100 related web pages for each search term.
-Those collected web pages (about 2,200 in total) were classified/labeled by user based on two categories: interest and potential interest.
+Those collected web pages were classified/labeled by user based on two categories: interest and potential interest.
 The data set for interest has more authority because it indicates direct relevance to the current search query.
 The data set for potential interest reflects the user's general personal interests, which might not be directly relevant at the time of query.
 The areas of a user's potential interests often go beyond the boundary of a search term's specific meaning.
 Sometimes users find interesting web pages while searching for different subjects.
 These unexpected results help the user as well.
 Therefore, it is also a contribution if a method shows higher precision in finding potentially interesting web pages.

 In order to build UIHs, we also requested each volunteer to submit the web pages in their bookmarks.
-If there were fewer than 50 web pages in their bookmarks, we asked them to collect more pages up to around 50.
+If there were fewer than 50 web pages in their bookmark, we asked them to collect more pages up to around 50.
 The minimum number of web pages was 38 and the maximum number was 72.
 Web pages from both bookmarks and Google were parsed to retrieve only texts.
 The terms (words and phrases) in the web pages are stemmed and filtered through the stop list [12].
 A phrase-finding algorithm [22] was used to collect variable-length phrases.
 Words in selection boxes/menus were also removed because they did not appear on the screen until a user clicks on them.
 Unimportant contexts such as comments and style were also removed.
 Web pages that contain non-text (e.g., ".pdf" files, image files, etc.) were excluded because we are handling only text.
 To remove any negative bias to Google, broken links that were still ranked high erroneously by Google were excluded from the test, since those web pages will be scored "Poor" by the user for sure.
-The data used accessible this study in is http://cs.fit.edu/~hkim/dissertation/dissertation.htm.
+The data used in this study is accessible at http://cs.fit.edu/~hkim/dissertation/dissertation.htm.